icon

 Framing for collective thinking about customer pain points

-How might we improve access to tools and knowledge that help remove barriers to financially preparing for retirement, especially for people in underserved communities?
+How might we improve access to tools and knowledge that help remove barriers to financially preparing for retirement?

 How might we ease the transition to retirement by streamlining the user experience and better connecting people to accurate support to aid their decision making?